416 pages | 6 x 9 | 28 illus.

 Contributors: Mona Ahmadiani, Joshua D. Baker, W. J. Wouter Botzen, Cary Coglianese, Gregory Colson, Jeffrey Czajkowski, Nate Dieckmann, Robin Dillon, Baruch Fischhoff, Jeffrey A. Friedman, Robin Gregory, Robert W. Klein, Carolyn Kousky, Howard Kunreuther, Craig E. Landry, Barbara Mellers, Robert J. Meyer, Erwann Michel-Kerjan, Robert Muir-Wood, Mark Pauly, Lisa Robinson, Adam Rose, Paul J. H. Schoemaker, Paul Slovic, Phil Tetlock, Daniel Västfjäll, W. Kip Viscusi, Elke U. Weber, Richard Zeckhauser.

-Howard Kunreuther is the James G. Dinan Professor of Decision Sciences and Public Policy in the Operations, Information, and Decisions Department, and Co-Director of the Risk Management and Decision Processes Center at the Wharton School, University of Pennsylvania.
+Howard Kunreuther is the James G. Dinan Professor Emeritus of Decision Sciences and Public Policy and Co-Director of the Risk Management and Decision Processes Center at the Wharton School, University of Pennsylvania.
 He is coeditor of On Risk and Disaster: Lessons from Hurricane Katrina, also available from the University of Pennsylvania Press.

 Robert J. Meyer is the Frederick H. Ecker/MetLife Insurance Professor of Marketing and Co-Director of the Risk Management and Decision Processes Center at the Wharton School, University of Pennsylvania.

 Erwann O. Michel-Kerjan is a partner at McKinsey & Company.
-He was formally Executive Director of the Wharton Risk Center.
+He was formerly Executive Director of the Risk Management and Decision Processes Center at the Wharton School, University of Pennsylvania.